harsh6183/Live-code-Editor/README.md

 This is a simple yet powerful **Live Code Editor** that allows you to write and preview HTML, CSS, and JavaScript code in real-time.
 It includes features like:

-- 💻 Side-by-side code editors for HTML, CSS, and JS
+- 💻 Side-by-side code editors for HTML, CSS, and JS.
-- 📦 CodeMirror integration with dark Dracula theme
+- 📦 CodeMirror integration with dark Dracula theme.
-- 🖥 Live preview of your code output
+- 🖥 Live preview of your code output.
-- ⬇️ Download your combined code as a single HTML file
+- ⬇️ Download your combined code as a single HTML file.
-- 📱 Fully responsive and mobile-friendly layout
+- 📱 Fully responsive and mobile-friendly layout.

 ---